Barn Cleaning Winter Prep Step-by-Step

 I like start in the middle and chisel things down until I hit the original ground.
 I can then make a large circle so my help knows how deep they need to go.
 If you clean out annually, this will be a good 5-8 inches depending on how many animals are in an area.

 Step #8.
-Compost that black gold
+Compost what you remove

 This is one of the perks of cleaning out your shelters.
 That solid compacted bedding is AWESOME for any gardener.
-You can put that bedding in a wheelbarrow and take it to your garden, or you can put it into your compost pile to use in the spring.

-I like adding compost to my garden each fall and allowing it to sit all winter.
+I like adding compost to my garden directly each fall and allowing it to sit all winter.
 This is a great way to improve your soil so it is ready for planting come spring.

 More Compost Tips: